rwstrom/xgs/.github/README.md

 **On Windows:**

 ```
-Copy all the dll files from your SDL2/lib/x64 folder and all the fonts from the xgs/font folder and your xgs.rom file into the same folder as the xgs.exe and double click on the exe.
+Copy all the dll files from your SDL2/lib/x64 folder and
+all the fonts from the xgs/font folder and
+your xgs.rom file into the same folder as the xgs.exe
+then double click on the exe.
 ```
 # Status
 It runs on windows 10 but I have yet to try it on other platforms.